GouniManikumar12/aip-spec/CONTRIBUTING.md

 - Include references to related issues or design documents for traceability.

 ## Communication
-Discussion happens through GitHub issues, pull requests, and the AMXP protocol forums.
+Discussion happens through GitHub issues, pull requests, and the AIP protocol forums.
 For sensitive disclosures (especially around security) please follow the process documented in `SECURITY.md`.